monescuteodor/Grg_Ai/README.md

 Grg Ai is a high speed Ai assistent that runs in terminal.

 Attention:
-The knowlege.txt file contains the information that the Ai uses to know programing DO NOT DELETE IT unless you want to train it for yourself
+The Knowledge folder contains the information that the Ai uses to know programing DO NOT DELETE IT unless you want to train it for yourself

 MAKE SURE YOU HAVE PYTHON INSTALLED ON YOUR COMPUTER!